Ab initio study in the island of inversion within the two-major-shell valence space: Results and discussions

-In multishell valence-space Hamiltonians, whether phenomenologically or microscopically constructed, the issue of center-of-mass (c.m.) contamination must be treated carefully.
+In multishell valence-space Hamiltonians, whether phenomenologically or microscopically constructed, the issue of potential center-of-mass (c.m.) contamination must be checked carefully.
 The Gl\"ockner-Lawson prescription~\cite{GLOECKNER1974313} is widely used to remove spurious excited states due to the c.m. motion.
 Here we exploit the procedure adopted in Ref.~\cite{PhysRevC.102.034320}, that is, add the Gl\"ockner-Lawson term at the beginning of the VS-IMSRG transformation.
 In this case, the initial Hamiltonian is written as $H = H_{\mathrm{intr}} + \beta H_{\mathrm{c.m.}} $, where \(H_{\mathrm{intr}}\) denotes the intrinsic Hamiltonian, and $ H_{\mathrm{c.m.}} = \mathbf{P}^2/2 A m + m A \tilde{\omega}^2 \mathbf{R}^2/2 - 3\hbar \tilde{\omega}/2 $ is the c.m.
 Hamiltonian.
 Note that \(\beta\) is a scaling parameter and \(\tilde{\omega}\) is the frequency of the c.m.
 Gaussian wave function.
+Such an initial Hamiltonian is then evolved via the VS-IMSRG transformation with the generator defined in Eqs.~(\ref{generator1})-(\ref{generator3}).
+It should be noted that the expectation value $\langle H_{\text{c.m.}}\rangle$ is close to zero if the c.m. wave function can be factorized by a single Gaussian~\cite{PhysRevC.82.034330}.
 The c.m. contamination has been shown to be adequately addressed through this procedure~\cite{PhysRevC.102.034320}.
-For further details, see Refs~\cite{PhysRevC.96.034324,PhysRevC.102.034320}.
-However, in a large valence space, it is shown that the induced many-body terms of $H_{\mathrm{c.m}}$ are large, and the IMSRG(2) approximation breaks down in some cases~\cite{PhysRevC.102.034320}.
-Therefore, to remove spurious modes due to c.m. motions but not to break the hierarchy of induced terms, we carefully adopt an appropriate $\beta$ value that keeps these induced terms under control while ensuring that the calculated ground-state energy remains consistent with the experimental data.
+For further details, see Refs.~\cite{PhysRevC.96.034324,PhysRevC.82.034330}.
+However, as the valence space is enlarged, it is shown in some cases that the g.s. energies are shifted downward when the $\beta$ is large due to a substantial negative value of $\langle H_{\text{c.m.}}\rangle$~\cite{PhysRevC.102.034320}.
+The large negative value of $\langle H_{\text{c.m.}}\rangle$ implies that the induced many-body terms of $H_{\mathrm{c.m}}$ are large, and the IMSRG(2) approximation breaks down~\cite{PhysRevC.102.034320}.
+Therefore, to remove spurious c.m. modes but not to break the hierarchy of induced terms, we carefully adopt an appropriate $\beta$ value that keeps these induced terms under control by ensuring that the calculated expectation value of $\langle H_{\text{c.m.}}\rangle$ vanishes and the g.s energy remains consistent with the experimental data.